31-Year-Old Pitcher – Baltimore Orioles

 Agreed to a one-year, $1.25 million contract with the Orioles in January of 2016, avoiding arbitration.

-Brach tossed a scoreless inning to pick up his second win of the season Monday against the Red Sox.
+Brach pitched a perfect ninth inning to record his third save Friday against the Red Sox.

 To instantly reveal our fantasy analysis of every player – including Brad Brach – simply subscribe now.

 |Today's Projections||Subscribe now to see Today's projected stats for Brad Brach|

 |Next 7 Days||Subscribe now to see our Next 7 Days projections for Brad Brach|